ashalfarhan/merng-dashboard/README.md

 ## Stack

-- Mongoose / Typegoose
+- Mongoose
-- Graphql / Type-graphql
+- Graphql
 - Express
-- Node Js
-- Apollo Server
+- Apollo
+- React

 ## TODO

+- [ ] Add more features for admin
-- [ ] Fix mongoose error cannot update document
+- [ ] Add more data in db document
+- [ ] Add favicon